Robert Garbe

 His designs were, on the one hand, simple to maintain and operate; on the other hand, he blocked innovations that every other pre-Reichsbahn state railway used successfully.
 He held the belief that two coupled axles were enough for any express engine (his masterpiece being the Prussian S 6 class) and trailing axles as in the "Pacific" configuration were unnecessary.
 The Prussian P 8 class had to be re-designed almost entirely from his design to become successful, and he envisaged it as an express engine.

 In that way, he is known as one of the key pioneers of locomotive design because of his achievements concerning the use of superheated steam; his image is tarnished, however, by a conservatism that was proven wrong time and again contemporarily (e.g. by the Bavarian S 3/6, and thereafter André Chapelon designed highly successful modern compound locomotives, proving the success of every single innovation Garbe rejected).

 Childhood and Education

 Born in Oppeln (present-day Opole, Opole Voivodeship), in Prussian Upper Silesia on 9 January 1847, Garbe was the eldest son of the master locksmith, Ferdinand Garbe.
 He went to elementary school in Oppeln and learned his father's locksmith trade.
-The desire for further education led him to the technical school at Breslau, where he worked in the main workshops of the Upper Silesian Railway and passed his exams as an engine driver in 1867.
-He also visited the provincial trade school in Brieg, passed the leaving exams with distinction and went, in 1869, to the Royal Prussian Trade Academy in Berlin (later the Berlin-Charlottenburg Technical High School and, today, the Berlin Technical University).
+The desire for further education led him to the Technische Hochschule in Breslau, where he worked in the main workshops of the Upper Silesian Railway and passed his exams as an engine driver in 1867.
+He also visited the provincial trade school in Brieg, passed the leaving exams with distinction and went, in 1869, to the Königliche Gewerbeakademie (later the Technische Hochschule in Charlottenburg and now Technische Universität Berlin)).
 He finished his studies in 1872 with top marks in all disciplines.